 Ability to Keep Residents Mobile

-This tells you the percent of patients who were able to retain mobility over time.
-Optimizing mobility is usually a good sign for residents' health.
+This tells you the percent of patients that maintained mobility over time.
+Optimizing mobility is often a good sign for residents' health.

-In Berkeley Springs Center, 1.39 Hospitalizations per 1,000 resident days
+In Stonerise Berkeley Springs, 0.01 Hospitalizations per 1,000 resident days

-This tells you the number of times residents are hospitalized per 1,000 days of patient care.
-There is typically a correlation between avoiding hospitalizations and the quality of care.
+This is the number of hospitalizations per 1,000 days of patient care.
+There is typically a correlation between staying out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations

-In Berkeley Springs Center, 25.82 Percentage of Residents Rehospitalized
+In Stonerise Berkeley Springs, 25.06% of Residents Rehospitalized

 Short-term Care: ER Visits